GENERAL INFORMATION: 503-823-7404

 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-August 25, 2015 Update: There are 3.1 billion gallons, or about 31% of usable storage in the Bull Run Reservoirs.
+September 29, 2015 Update: There are 1.8 billion gallons, or about 18% of usable storage in the Bull Run Reservoirs.
 This is below the historic average, but still above historic lows for this time of year.
-Based on demand and supply projections, on July 16th the Portland Water Bureau began utilizing groundwater to augment 25% of the total daily water demand.
-On July 30th, groundwater use was increased to approximately 40% of total daily demand based on future supply and demand conditions along with long range weather forecasts.
-This will likely continue until the Bull Run receives significant precipitation.
+On July 16th, based on system demand and available supply, the Portland Water Bureau began utilizing groundwater to augment 25% of the total daily water demand.
+On July 30th, due to continued weather and supply conditions, groundwater use was increased to approximately 40% of total daily demand.
+On October 1, due to the continued dry and warm weather, groundwater use will be increased to approximately 60% of total demand.
 Fortunately, Portland’s drinking water source, the Bull Run supply, in combination with groundwater from the Columbia South Shore Well Field, is capable of meeting Portland’s water needs throughout the summer.

 Usable Storage - Portland's Bull Run Reservoirs have 16.8 billion gallons of total storage; of that, 9.9 billion gallons are considered usable for drinking water.

 Average Daily Storage - The average amount of usable drinking water storage on a daily basis using historical data from 1976-2014

 Lowest Daily Storage - The lowest daily level of usable drinking water storage from 1976-2014.